-In the last few posts, I have been writing on relationships, especially marriage, and today I bring to you the key to everlasting relationships.
-My core philosophy that can help you understand relationships better and live the one of your dreams.
+In the last few posts, I have been writing on relationships, especially marriage, and today I bring to you the key to everlasting relationships; my core philosophy that can help you understand relationships better and live the one of your dreams.

-The four pillars of a marriage relationship are the four types of securities.
-Think of a marriage relationship as an individual entity, a building if you will.
+The four pillars of a marriage are the four types of securities.
+Think of a marriage as an individual entity, a building if you will.
 Your job is to ensure the strength of these four pillars, the four different types of security.
 Each pillar is equally important.
 So, here they are:

 1. The pillar of financial security